ScheuermannF/EnvironmentLauncher/README.md

 #### 3. Building and testing
 Now that the project is open you have access to all the files.
-I suggest testing the project here first before exporting(archiving) it to a '.app'.
+I suggest testing the project here first before exporting it to a '.app'.
+The app NEEDS to be built here but testing is optional, but reccomended.
+It is built automatically upon running!

 * Clean the build folder with `Shift + Command + K` OR by selecting 'Clean Build Folder' in the taskbar in Product > Clean Build Folder
   * This is NOT necessary but can help if the project is failing to build